-The HTT gene is found on chromosome 4, of which everyone has two copies, one inherited from each parent.
-Huntington’s is an autosomal dominant disease meaning that a defect in only one of the two copies of a gene is sufficient to cause the disease.
-So, if either parent has the defect, half of his or her offspring is likely to inherit the disease.
+The HTT gene is found on chromosome 4, of which every person has two copies, one inherited from each biological parent.
+Huntington’s is an autosomal dominant disorder, meaning that a mutation in only one of the two copies of the gene is sufficient to cause the disease.
+A person with one mutated copy of the gene also has a 50% chance of passing the mutation to his or her biological children.

-In about three percent of cases, there is no previous family history of the disease.
+In about 1-3% of cases, there is no previous family history of the disease.
 This could be because an affected parent may have died before the symptoms of Huntington’s became apparent.
-In some very rare cases, the mutation causing the disease can occur on its own (de novo) and has not been passed on from a parent.
+In some very rare cases, the mutation causing the disease can occur on its own — known as de novo — and has not been passed on from a parent.

 Effect on the body

-The HTT gene contains the instructions for cells to produce the Huntingtin protein.
-The exact function of this protein in the body is not fully understood, but it is thought to play an important role in nerve cells.
-The defect in the gene results in a longer-than-usual huntingtin protein being produced.
-This abnormal protein is cut into smaller toxic pieces, which stick together and accumulate inside the nerve cells.
-This disrupts the normal function of the nerve cells and eventually causes their death.
+The HTT gene contains the instructions for cells to produce the huntingtin protein.
+The exact function of this protein in the body is not fully understood, but it is thought to play an important role in neurons, or nerve cells.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.